 Our dressage was much lighter on the forehand and forward.
 However Benny’s little spook came into play again.
 It was a 20×60 ring made into a 20×40 so there were little concrete platforms around the outside edge where the letters R,S,V,P would normally be.
 Trust Benny to notice them and shy inwards during his test.
 Once he did it and swapped leads in our left canter circle.
 I pulled him up picked up left canter and rode him quite a bit stronger.
 By the time we were done he finished up well with a square halt.
 I made sure to walk him very close to the outside edge of the ring on the way out to make my point.
 Benny didn’t care anymore.
 He was over it.
 I needn’t have bothered.
 Sigh!
 Still there is potential we were sxsth after dressage even with the spook so the rest was pretty good.

-Show jumping he was SO MUCH better than at Three Lakes.
+Show jumping at Rocking Horse was SO MUCH better than at Three Lakes.
 He had a great canter rhythm and we stayed organized throughout our clear round.
 The first few fences he jumped a little unorthodox but his style was very impressive as the course continued.
 Some of his pictures are beautiful.